 - How engaging/identifiable your shots are.

-People want photos their readers will be able to identify with.
+People who buy stock photos want photos their readers will be able to identify with.
 The more shots you submit, the better chance you have of people buying your photos.
 And of course, quality matters.

 After all, people will be using these photos on business websites.